quicwg/qlog/draft-marx-qlog-event-definitions-quic-h3.md

 considerations.
 In this case, they SHOULD use (a subset of) relevant "Base" events instead to ensure usability of the qlog output.
-As an example, implementations that do not log "packet_received" events and thus also not which (if any) ACK frames the packet contain, SHOULD log `packet_acked` events instead.
+As an example, implementations that do not log "packet_received" events and thus also not which (if any) ACK frames the packet contain, SHOULD log `packets_acked` events instead.

 Finally, for event types who's data (partially) overlap with other event types' definitions, where necessary this document includes guidance on which to use in